nf-core/eager/docs/usage.md

 These BAMs will be stored in the same folder as the corresponding VCF files.

-#### `--gatk_downsample`

-Maximum depth coverage allowed for genotyping before down-sampling is turned on.
-Any position with a coverage higher than this value will be randomly down-sampled to 250 reads.
-Default: 250

 #### `--gatk_ug_gatk_ug_defaultbasequalities`

 Specify a value to set base quality scores, if reads are missing this information.
 Maybe useful if you have 'synthetically' generated reads (e.g. chopping up a reference genome).
 Default is set to -1  which is do not set any default quality (turned off).
 Default: -1

 #### `--freebayes_C`

 Specify minimum required supporting observations to consider a variant.
-Default: 1
+Default: `1`

 #### `--freebayes_g`